SudhiSumesh/Sales_entry_Page_React/README.md

  https://github.com/SudhiSumesh/Sales_entry_Page_React/assets/138238228/cbb91fd8-dc70-46d1-a8a9-2362a7a2c76b

-This project is a Single Page Sales Entry front-end application built using ReactJS and Redux.
+This project is a Single Page Sales Entry front-end application built using ReactJS .
 It includes two sections, one for the header table and the other for the detail table.

 ## Getting Started

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/SudhiSumesh/Sales_entry_Page_React/`
 2. Install dependencies: `npm install`
-3. Run the development server: `npm start`
+3. Run the development server: `npm run dev`

-## Project Structure

-The project is structured as follows:

-- `components/`: Contains React components for Header and Details sections.
-- `Redux/`: Holds Redux-related files including actions, reducers, and the Redux store configuration.
-- `utils/`: Includes utility functions such as validation.

-## Components

-### Header Component

-The Header component allows users to enter information for the header table, including fields such as Invoice Number, Voucher Date, Customer Name, Amount, and Status.

-### Details Component

-The Details component allows users to enter data for multiple rows in the detail table.
-Each row includes fields for Item Code, Item Name, Description, Quantity, and Rate.
-Users can dynamically add or remove rows.

-## Redux

-The project uses Redux for state management.
-Actions and reducers are defined in the `Redux/` directory.

 ## Usage